Yellowstone Photography Tour

 - Learn from Paul Zaretsky and Nikhil Bahl in a small group setting with other photographers like you.

 A surreal landscape that contains the greatest concentration of thermal features in the world, along with the largest concentration of free-roaming wildlife in the lower 48 states makes Yellowstone National Park a truly unique place to visit.

 Plan Your Visit During Nature’s Solitude

 Visiting Yellowstone in the winter is like visiting a different park compared to summer months.
 In July and August Yellowstone National Park attracts over 2 million visitors.
-Winter is a relatively quiet time with less than 300,000 visitors over the entire season.
+Winter is considered a relatively quiet time with less than 300,000 visitors amking it to the park over the winter season.

 Abundant Wildlife and Birds in Action

-Spotting wildlife at Yellowstone is so much easier when its landscape is covered with snow.
-During your Yellowstone photography tour, you will likely see bison, bighorn sheep, elk, moose, coyotes, foxes, pronghorn, and—if lucky—elusive bobcat and river otter.
-The variety of wildlife is plentiful, with 67 different mammals inhabiting Yellowstone.
+When the landscape is covered with snow, it makes wildlife spotting much easier.
+Sixty-seven different mammals live here!
+During your Yellowstone photography workshop, you will likely see bison, bighorn sheep, elk, moose, coyotes, foxes, pronghorn, and—if lucky—elusive bobcat and river otter.
 Winter is also the best time to spot gray wolves, with their packs active all over the park throughout the season.
 There are also plenty of bird photography opportunities.
-Bald eagles are usually spotted close to the road with the occasional golden eagle making an appearance.
+Bald eagles are usually spotted close to the rivers with the occasional golden eagle making an appearance.
 If there is a kill close to the road there is a great chance for capturing fantastic action.
 You never know what will show up!